 The taxpayer accesses the URL of TGVI-Online, where they select the file to be sent, and the file upload-validation process begins.

-During the sending, the taxpayer is shown a progress bar of both the transmission and the number of records admitted/rejected.
+During the transfer, the taxpayer is shown a progress bar for both the transmission and the number of accepted/rejected records.

-The options after the upload/validation of the file are as follows:
+The options subsequent to the upload/validation of the file are as follows:

 - “Submit correct records”

-A submission confirmation is generated for only the correct records submitted.
+A receipt is generated for presentation only of the correct records presented.

-To avoid duplicate records being generated, the file needs to contain a unique identification number for that fiscal year-form-taxpayer.
+To avoid generating duplicate records, the file must contain a unique identification number for that exercise-model-taxpayer.

 - “Download incorrect records”

-A complementary tax return type file in record design format with the total number of incorrect records would be downloaded and would have its own identification number (the proof of origin would be the original tax return).
+A supplementary declaration file with the design of the record with the total number of incorrect records, which would have its own identification number (the original receipt will be that of the original declaration), would be discarded.

 - “Download error messages”

-In this case, you get a text file, which contains a detail of the error for each incorrect detail record (type 2).
+In this case, you obtain a text file, which contains a detail of the error for each detail record (type 2) incorrect.

-The file will show the wrong detail record, then “;“ as a separator and finally the error in the register (it consists of a code and an error).
+The file will show the incorrect detail record, then the character ";" as separator and finally the error that the record presents (it consists of a code and an error).

 Once a return has been filed by means of a web form, the "consolidated" return will be subsequently acted upon, making the addition, modification or deletion of records directly, without the need to explicitly indicate the will to supplement or replace a previous return.

-The system established by using online TGVIs (the one relating to the online TGVI form is different) is as follows:
+The system established by using the TGVI online (the one relating to the TGVI online form is different) is as follows:

-In the process of uploading and validating the file through the online TGVI , records rejected as erroneous must be presented as complementary (i.e., a new original is not required), and it must necessarily include the Receipt Number of the return to which it complements.
+In the process of uploading and validating the file through TGVI online, the rejected records as incorrect must be presented as complementary (es in other words, it is not necessary to be a new original), and it must necessarily include the Supporting Document number of the tax return to which it complements.

-Change records:the submission of a return for the purpose of modifying the content of data declared in another return of the same financial year submitted previously shall be made by submitting a return replacing the return containing the records to be modified.
+Modify records: The purpose of filing a tax return that modifies the content of data declared in another tax return for the same year presented above will be to file a substitute tax return containing the records to be modified.

 As many substitutive returns may be filed as the taxpayer considers, provided that the substituted ones are successively withdrawn.